Instantons on multi-Taub-NUT Spaces I: Asymptotic Form and Index Theorem: The Index Theorem

-\begin{enumerate} \item In order to simplify the analysis, apply a conformal transformation to the original TN$_{k}$ metric.
-This transformation does not change the $L^2$-index of the Dirac operator.
+\begin{enumerate} \item In order to simplify the analysis, we apply a conformal transformation to the original TN$_{k}$ metric, and modify the connection so that it is asymptotically abelian.
+This does not change the $L^2$-index of the Dirac operator.
 The new metric is asymptotically that of a circle bundle with shrinking fiber over an $\mathbb{R}_+\times S^2$ base.
-Working with this new metric simplifies error estimates. \item Express the index as a sum of terms involving the super-trace of the heat kernel $e^{-tD^2}$.
+Working with this new metric and connection greatly simplifies error estimates and allows us to use techniques developed in \cite{SternH} to compute the index.
+With this metric, $\eta-$invariant type spectral terms are essentially replaced by their readily computed adiabatic limits. \item We express the index as a sum of terms involving the super-trace of the heat kernel $e^{-tD^2}$.
 The index can be written as a sum of two terms: {the }bulk and the asymptotic contribution.
-The bulk involves the classical Atiyah-Singer integrand, while the asymptotic contribution depends on the behavior at infinity of the instanton connection and on the rescaled metric. \item Approximate the heat kernel by a parametrix, and show that the index can be computed from the parametrix.
-It follows, as in the compact case, that this approximation can be used to compute the bulk.
+The bulk involves the classical Atiyah-Singer integrand, while the asymptotic contribution depends on the behavior at infinity of the instanton connection and on the rescaled metric. \item We approximate the heat kernel by a parametrix, and show that the index can be computed from the parametrix.
+It follows, as in the compact case, that this approximation can be used to compute the bulk contribution.
 It requires somewhat more work to show that the approximation can also be used to compute the asymptotic contribution.
-Our conformal change of the metric facilitates this step. \item Finally, compute the index from the parametrix. \end{enumerate}
+Our conformal change of the metric facilitates this step as well.
+Because the local injectivity radius tends to zero exponentially fast in the new metric, we first Fourier expand in the circle fibers.
+This step simultaneously avoids the introduction of exponentially large errors associated with cutoff functions localizing to geodesic neighborhoods and makes error terms associated with nonzero Fourier coefficients exponentially small. \item Finally, we compute the index from the parametrix. \end{enumerate}